rotanov/fefu-mmorpg-protocol/README.md

 Json-object respresent effect description.
 Effects in Angband are something hazy, so I invented my own.
-Effect is something, that modified some only characteristic during some time.
+Effect is something, that modified some only stat during some time.
-There is two kinds of effects: OnGoingEffect (modify characteristic continuously with some fixed value) and BonusEffect (add some bonus).
+There is two kinds of effects: OnGoingEffect (modify stat continuously with some fixed value) and BonusEffect (add some bonus).

 ##### Ongoing Effect Description

-    characteristic : <characteristic modified by effect>
+    stat : <stat modified by effect>
     duration : <effect duration in seconds>
     type: "ongoing"
     value: <value of effect>